-OK, now that you know the breakdown, let's take a look at the original Potter land, Hogsmeade:
+OK, now that you know the breakdown, let's take a look at Universal’s original Potter land, Hogsmeade:

 Immerse Yourself in Potter Lore

 Theme parks and park designers are fond of using some variation of the word "immersion" when describing their lands and attractions.
 Sometimes, it's warranted; often, the barely-there themeing makes their use of the word questionable at best and blatantly false at worst.

 The folks from Universal parks and Warner Bros. films, however, clearly aspired to grand-scale immersion when they developed The Wizarding World of Harry Potter.
 It is one of the most richly detailed, immersive environments ever presented at a theme park.
 By taking the art of storytelling to new and breathtaking levels, it reset the bar for park design when it debuted in 2010.

 How immersive and painstakingly detailed is Universal's paean to Potter?
 Sure, whimsical discoveries abound, such as musical instruments that play themselves and a growling, fang-baring Monster Book of Monsters.
 But consider some of The Wizarding World's more mundane details.
 For example, many of the storefronts in Hogsmeade, over a thousand years old according to Rowling's lore, have settled through the millennium.
 There isn't a straight line to be found.
 The glass in the shops' windows have imperfections and sag in their weather-beaten frames.
 There is a patina of rust as well as copper and brass stains, all manufactured by park designers ,throughout the land.
 That is an astonishing commitment to the story.